-Article 4 With regard to the application of penal provisions to acts committed prior to the enforcement of this Act, the provisions then in force remain applicable.
+Article 4 With regard to the application of penal provisions to acts committed prior to effectuating this Act, the provisions then in force remain applicable.

-Article 5 Beyond what are provided for in the preceding three Articles, Cabinet Order prescribes the necessary transitional measures for the enforcement of this Act.
+Article 5 In addition to what are provided for in the preceding three Articles, Cabinet Order prescribes the necessary transitional measures for effectuating this Act.